itslanguage/itslanguage-js/packages/player/README.md

 - ```[secureLoad = false: boolean]```: optionally, add an authorization to the request to download the audio fragment.
 This is needed to load audio from the ITSLanguage backend where you need to be authorised to listen to.
 Note that if you don't pass an audioUrl, it will skip this flag.
+- ```[crossOrigin = null: CorsMode]```: optionally pass the crossOrigin mode that needs to be set on the audio player.
+Valid values are defined by the CorsMode object.

 ### loadAudioUrl